 In addition to their dissertation, Caroline teaches and conducts research as part of the Urban Design and the Color Line project and has recently completed an anti-racist planning toolkit with the Highline Network and the Urban Institute (link), and a report for the Architectural League of NY on landscape and community-led, post-coal futures for Appalachia.
 They are a Harvard Mellon Urban Initiative doctoral fellow, having previously served as an Irving Innovation Fellow, and their work has been funded by the Graham Foundation, the Knight Foundation, the Warren Center for American Studies, the Canadian Center for Architecture, and the Harvard Mellon Urban Initiative.
 Caroline holds a Master of Architecture in Urban Design with Distinction from the GSD, where they were awarded both the Thesis Prize and Academic Excellence Award in Urban Design – additionally, Caroline holds a Bachelor of Architecture from Virginia Tech.
 Prior to coming to Harvard, Caroline spent five years in professional architectural practice – most of which was spent working for UNStudio in their Shanghai office, and less of which was spent practicing in Los Angeles where they were actively involved in the Occupy movement.

-Sam Tabory is a fourth-year PhD student.
+Sam Tabory is a fifth-year PhD student.
 He studies the governance and negotiation of urban-regional systems transitions, paying attention to questions of scale, infrastructure, and boundary.
 He is interested in how transitions and alternative governance logics interact with evolving spatial and temporal understandings of crisis under conditions of global environmental change.
 His work considers how conventions of both growth and polity are implicated by such ideas of crisis.
 Trained both as a planner and a Latin Americanist, comparative and global perspectives inform his work.
 His interests are interdisciplinary and multi-scalar across planning, law, and urban science.
 An element of Sam’s focus on transitions includes an interest in the speculative and propositional work of intervening in support of urban systems transitions.

 Prior to doctoral studies, Sam worked in urban science-policy engagement for a Sustainability Research Network supported by the US National Science Foundation and as a research associate with the global cities research team at the Chicago Council on Global Affairs.
 Professionally, he has contributed to reports commissioned by UN Environment, the World Bank, and NATO.
 His scholarly work has been published in Global Environmental Change.